hydraulic-software/flutter-demo/README.md

 The output directory will now contain packages for Windows, Mac Intel and Mac ARM along with update repository metadata and a generated download page.

-The `conveyor.conf` file imports the raw files to package from the output of a [GitHub Actions CI job](.github/workflows/build.yml).
-This is useful because because the Flutter SDK doesn't support cross-compilation.
-Conveyor can make packages for all supported OS' from whatever you choose to run it on, and it would be possible to extend the Flutter build system to support the same feature to allow arbitrary cross-builds.
+Conveyor can make packages for all supported OS' from whatever you choose to run it on, but the Flutter build system can't do the same.
+The `conveyor.conf` file therefore imports the raw files to package from the output of a [GitHub Actions CI job](.github/workflows/build.yml).

 ## Releasing

-To do a release:
+### To a standard website

+* Make sure the `app.site.base-url` points to it, and if wanted, set `app.site.copy-to` to an SFTP URL for file upload.
 * Run `conveyor make site --rerun=all`.
+The `--rerun=all` flag is needed to force a re-download of whatever the latest CI run has produced.
+  In a real app you would point the inputs at a versioned URL and forcing a rerun wouldn't be necessary.
+Use `copied-site` instead of `site` if Conveyor can upload the files for you.
+Otherwise, upload the results yourself.

+### To GitHub Releases

+* Delete the `app.site` object from `conveyor.conf`.
+The defaults for open source projects on GitHub is to use Releases.
+* Run `conveyor make site --rerun=all`.
+The `--rerun=all` flag is needed to force a re-download of whatever the latest CI run has produced.
+  In a real app you would point the inputs at a versioned URL and forcing a rerun wouldn't be necessary.
-* Put the output files into a new GitHub release, except for `download.html` and `icon.svg`.
+* Create a new release with the contents of the `output` directory, except for `download.html` and `icon.svg`.
+Those files should go into the `docs` directory.
-* Put `download.html` and `icon.svg` into the `docs` subdirectory, commit and push.

 ## Packaging features used

 This repo demos:

 1. Importing `pubspec.yaml` to avoid redundant configuration.
 This requires installing [yq](https://mikefarah.gitbook.io/yq/) in the machine where you run Conveyor.
+2. Customizing the generated default icon.
-2. Downloading the results of GitHub Actions.
+3. Downloading the results of GitHub Actions.
+4. Hosting the download page on GitHub Pages.